trychlos/pwix-accounts-ui/README.md

 - either a 'dialog' one, which must address an acShower instance, and is the way it is internally called by the package itself

 - or with a 'name' key which must address the name of a 'acUserLogin' instance.

-#### acSelect

-This template displays the list of the users, and let the application user's do a selection.

-The template expects to be called with one of these two parameters:

-- 'selection' must address a ReactiveVar, which is expected to contain the initial selecttion, and will return the final selection, as an array of `{ id: <id> }` objects

-- 'text' is an optional parameter which may address a ReactiveVar, which is expected to contain a HTML string to be displayed before the selection list; it defaults to none.

 ## References for advanced use cases